-Way to find the expiry date of Windows 10 Insider Preview Build
+Way to find the expiry date of Windows 11 and 10 Insider Preview Build

-Here is how to find expiry date of Windows 10 Insider Preview Build
+Here is how to find expiry date of Windows 11 or 10 Insider Preview Build

 Step-1: Press Windows + R and let the Run dialog appear.